indico/indico-maps/README.md

 To test your tile server, the easiest way is to use a browser and connect to `http://yourhost:8080`.

-### Configuring https access to the server
+### Configuring httpS access to the server

-Since your production Indico instance is running on HTTPS, you need to use HTTPS for the tile server as well but `tileserver` doesn't support `https` natively.
+Since your production Indico instance is running on HTTPS, you need to use HTTPS for the tile server as well but `tileserver` doesn't support `HTTPS` natively.
-To allow access the tileserver through https, you need to put a reverse proxy in front of it (like ).
+To allow access to the tileserver through HTTPS, you need to put a reverse proxy in front of it.
 In the proxy configuration, you need to ensure that you pass `Host`, `X-Forward-Host` and `X-Forwarded-Scheme` headers to the tileserver.
 With nginx, this is done by adding the following lines to the host configuration: